 Per day salary = basic salary/30days

 Per hour salary = basic salary×12/365/8hrs

-This above difference has shown not all the companies in the UAE have followed the labor law.
-You may find the variation on the overtime paid between the company to company.
+The above difference has shown not all the companies in the UAE have followed the labor law.
+You may find the variation in the overtime paid between the company to company.

 Another disgusting thing is you and your counterpart who is working for different companies with a similar basic salary and have done equal hours of OT, your pay will not be similar at the end of the month.

 Now, let’s look at the provision of UAE labor law, how should your company needs to calculate the overtime for the employees.

-Most of the jobs in UAE, the companies require an extra hour of work from the employees.
-The labor law does concern to all types of works, therefore, you need to know whether you are entitled overtime or not.
+In most of the jobs in UAE, companies require an extra hour of work from the employees.
+The labor law does concern all types of works, therefore, you need to know whether you are entitled to overtime or not.

 As per the labor law of the United Arab Emirates, the following position are not applicable for overtime.